dunglas/solid-client-php/README.md

 // Create an anonymous Solid client
 $anonymousSolidClient = $solidClientFactory->create();

-// Fetch the WebID profile of an user
+// Fetch the WebID profile of a user
 $profile = $anonymousSolidClient->getProfile('https://example.com/your/webid');
-// Fetch the OIDC issuer for an user
+// Fetch the OIDC issuer for a user
 $oidcIssuer = $anonymousSolidClient->getOidcIssuer('https://example.com/your/webid');

 // Create a Solid OIDC client for this user